Growing Native Plants

 Commersonia fraseri

-Commersonia fraseri is a member of the Sterculiaceae family, and is found in parts of the wet Eucalyptus forest or fringing rain forests of Victoria, New South Wales and southern Queensland.
+Commersonia fraseri is a member of the Malvaceae family (previously Sterculiaceae), and is found in parts of the wet eucalypt forest or fringing rain forests of Victoria, New South Wales and southern Queensland.
 It is a tall shrub or small tree varying in height from 2 to 5 m.

 distribution mapThe alternate leaves are heart shaped, sometimes lobed, and have irregularly toothed margins.
 The length of the leaf hairs on the prominently veined under-surfaces gives them a whitish appearance and provides a contrast with the mid or light green of the upper surfaces.
 Leaf size is quite variable: from 5 to 20 cm in length and 3 to 12 cm in width.